 Young Life Position (If applicable)

-The combination of elements offered by this program is very stretching for applicants and involves a high level of commitment.
-It will include working full time, and relating to employers and fellow employees, required studies at night after work, and living together in crowded conditions.
-A certain level of maturity, responsibility, teach-ability, and desire to grow is necessary.
-For the maturing man or woman, it has proven to be an exceptional opportunity for growth in the Lord, and in all areas of life.
-IF YOU DO NOT KNOW THIS PERSON WELL ENOUGH TO ANSWER MOST OF THE QUESTIONS, PLEASE ASK THE APPLICANT TO HAVE SOMEONE ELSE FILL OUT THIS FORM.
+The combination of elements offered in this program is very stretching for applicants and involves a high level of commitment.
+It will include working full time, relating to employers and fellow employees, reading and completing required studies during non-work times, and living together in crowded conditions.
+A certain level of maturity, responsibility, teachability, and desire to grow is necessary.
+For the maturing young adult, it has proven to be an exceptional opportunity for growth in the Lord and other areas of life.
+IF YOU DO NOT KNOW THIS PERSON WELL ENOUGH TO ANSWER MOST OF THE QUESTIONS ON THIS FORM, PLEASE TELL THE APPLICANT TO HAVE SOMEONE ELSE COMPLETE IT.

 1. What has your involvment been with the applicant?*